LLMEval-Fair: A Large-Scale Longitudinal Study on Robust and Fair Evaluation of Large Language Models: Introduction

-\textbf{Challenge1: How can we ensure the integrity of the evaluation data?} The cornerstone of any benchmark is its test set.
-If the data is public or predictable, it becomes susceptible to leakage into model training sets, leading to inflated scores that reflect memorization rather than true capability.
+\textbf{Challenge 1: How can we ensure the integrity of the evaluation data?} The cornerstone of any benchmark is its test set.
+If the data are public or predictable, they become susceptible to leakage into model training corpora, leading to inflated scores that reflect memorization rather than true capability.
 Therefore, building a benchmark that is inherently resilient to data contamination is the primary challenge.
-To address this, we construct a large-scale, private question bank of over 220k graduate-level questions, which are held privately and augmented with structural variations to prevent memorization.
+To address this, we construct a private question bank of over 220k graduate-level questions, augmented with structural variations to mitigate memorization.

-\textbf{Challenge2: How can we design an unpredictable assessment protocol?} Even with private data, a static protocol with fixed test sets can be reverse-engineered or exploited over time.
-A truly robust evaluation requires a dynamic and unpredictable process that prevents any form of strategic gaming.
+\textbf{Challenge 2: How can we design an unpredictable assessment protocol?} Even with private data, a static protocol with fixed test sets can be reverse-engineered or exploited over time.
+A truly robust evaluation requires a dynamic and unpredictable process that prevents strategic games.
 To achieve this, we implement a dynamic evaluation protocol where models are served unseen, randomly sampled questions in each session through a secure, two-layer anti-cheating architecture, ensuring that each evaluation is unique and unpredictable.

-\textbf{Challenge3: How can we establish a fair and stable ranking system under dynamic conditions?} When the evaluation content is not fixed, traditional absolute scoring becomes unreliable for cross-model comparison.
+\textbf{Challenge 3: How can we establish a fair and stable ranking system under dynamic conditions?} When the evaluation content is not fixed, traditional absolute scoring becomes unreliable for cross-model comparison.
 A fair ranking system must remain stable and consistent, even when models are tested on different, albeit equivalent, sets of questions.
 To solve this, we develop a novel relative ranking system powered by a highly-calibrated LLM-as-a-Judge framework.
-This system establishes rankings by comparing model performance relative to each other within each evaluation session, rather than relying on absolute scores, ensuring fair and robust rankings that demonstrate negligible variance across different data samples.
+This system ranks models by comparing their performance within each evaluation session rather than relying on absolute scores, ensuring fair rankings with negligible variance across different data samples.